chenp1127/RCGen/README.md

 - [TinyPNG](https://tinypng.com/) - smart lossy compression techniques to reduce the file size of your WEBP, JPEG and PNG files.
 - [React Lazy Load Image Component](https://www.npmjs.com/package/react-lazy-load-image-component) - React Component to lazy load images and other components/elements.
 - [React Icons](https://react-icons.github.io/react-icons) - Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using.

-## License  <a id="license"></a>
-This project is released under the MIT [LICENSE](https://github.com/catherineisonline/pizza-time-with-react/blob/main/LICENSE).
-You can find the specific terms and conditions outlined in the LICENSE file.
-This means you're free to utilize, modify, and distribute the project according to the terms of the MIT License.